 Other needed nutrients for Roses plants

-Magnesium is a vital nutrient needed by Rose plant that encourages dark green leaves, escalates flower color, increased plentiful Rose flower production, and flushes salts through the soil.
+Magnesium is a vital nutrient needed by the Rose plant that encourages dark green leaves, escalates flower color, increased plentiful Rose flower production, and flushes salts through the soil.

 Boron deficiency in Rose plants can result in the small, thickened, curled, scorched leaves and the terminal bud is dying.
 Boron deficiency can cause Rose flowers to have a shortened petal, that is thick and has the margins roll in.